Why Is Anything Conscious?: Back to Foundations

 \subsection{Learning}

 If an organism remains alive, then its history is an ostensive definition of ``fit'' self-organising behaviour.
 That history is expressed as a $\mathfrak{v}$-task $\mathfrak{h}$, where each input and output in $\mathfrak{h}$ is an interaction between organism and environment.
-If the set of all fit behaviour is a task $\mu$, then the organism remains fit then $\mathfrak{h} \sqsubset \mu$.
+If the set of all fit behaviour is a task $\mu$, and the organism remains fit throughout its history, then $\mathfrak{h} \sqsubset \mu$.

 \begin{quote}

 \end{quote}

 $\mathfrak{h}$ implies a set $\Pi_\mathfrak{h}$ of policies, and not all of those policies will constrain outputs the same way given new inputs.
 Some policies will ``generalise'' to imply fit behaviour in unfamiliar circumstances, meaning correct outputs given a new set of inputs.
 If those policies imply fit behaviour given new inputs, then the organism will remain fit.
 An organism learns fit behaviour by learning $\pi \in \Pi_\mathfrak{h}$ such that $\pi \in \Pi_\mu$.